I’ll Help you set aside judgment and get curious about what’s going on

 Her unique background in Multicultural Community Psychology, Women’s Studies, Psychoanalysis, and Computer Programming reflects the range of interests and skills she brings to her work.
-Prior to her clinical practice, Michele worked at the UCLA School of Public Health assisting with epidemiological research on sexual and racial minority health disparities.
+Prior to her clinical practice, Michele worked at her alma mater, UCLA, in the School of Public Health assisting with epidemiological research on sexual and racial minority health disparities.

 Michele became a Psychoanalyst at the New Center for Psychoanalysis where she teaches, sits on the Board of Directors and is active on many committees including being a founding member of the Committee on Diversities and Sociocultural Issues.
 Michele is committed to a non-profit way of life and hopes, through WILA and NCP, to expand the reach and role of psychoanalytic ideas in the community.

 Our weekly sessions will allow you to explore your thoughts and feelings, life experiences, and any personal difficulties you are facing in order to identify the sources of your pain and symptoms.

 We’ll start by creating an environment of trust and safety, so that you can be honest with me and with yourself about what’s going on.

 This is a place where you can set judgment aside, build curiosity about your life’s meaning, develop a gentler mindset, and come to terms with who you really are and what you want out of life.

 i will support you, challenge you, and pay attention to which you need most in the moment

 Different from weekly psychotherapy, psychoanalysis is a longer-term and more intensive endeavor.